Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 memory: "128Mi"

-What you actually deploy is a Deployment: a controller that maintains a desired number of identical pods, handles rolling updates, and recreates pods when nodes fail.
-The Deployment owns a ReplicaSet, the ReplicaSet owns the pods.
-You almost never reference pods directly — you reference the Deployment, and Kubernetes manages the pods underneath.
+The object that an operator actually deploys is a Deployment, a controller that maintains a desired number of identical pods, handles rolling updates, and recreates pods when nodes fail.
+The Deployment owns a ReplicaSet, which in turn owns the pods.
+Operators rarely reference pods directly.
+Instead, they reference the Deployment, and Kubernetes manages the underlying pods.

 # deployment.yaml — a real workload